 These fun spring break outings don’t require reservations, tickets, or a lot of pre-planning, so they’re perfect for spring break or a no school day in Northern Virginia.
 When the weather warms and the blossoms appear, it’s time to get outside and explore the beautiful and interesting parks and historic sites in Northern Virginia.

 Cherry blossoms usually peak at the Tidal Basin around Spring Break time in late March and early April.
 But the famous DC cherry trees are not the option for enjoying beautiful blossoms.
-We rounded up great places to see cherry blossoms in DC, Virginia, and Maryland so you can play among the petals even if you don’t want to face the crowds at the basin.
+Our big guide to places to see cherry blossoms in DC, Virginia, and Maryland lets you play among the petals even if you don’t want to face crowds at the basin.
 Magnolias, redbuds, forsythia and other flowering trees are also in full bloom.